vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/create-project2.png)

    Now we want to visualize our coordinates (comprised of Latitude Longitude).
 Select the LATITUDE and LONGITUDE columns (use Control to select multiple columns).
-Then drag them to the canvas.
+Then drag them to the right canvas.

    ![pic2](images/drag-latlon.png)